SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/07-Homework.md

 }
 ```

-Once you are done creating the class, initialize it inside `main()`:
+Once you are done creating the class, make a new instance of it, inside `main()`:

 ```java
 Course course = new Course("Programming with Python",  32);